WattoX00/planseq/README.md

 # AI prompt
 ## (if you don't want to mess with the editor)

+> [!CAUTION]
+> This will give you a generaly fine roadmap, which you can later still edit on the [`EDITOR`](https://wattox00.github.io/planseq/menus/Editor/editor.html) page.
+> JUST DON'T FORGET TO CHANGE THE `PLACEHOLDER` AT THE START!

 ```
 Generate a  `PLACEHOLDER` roadmap serialized in the exact same JSON schema and structural conventions as planseq's app's existing roadmap exports.